 Since February 2022, Ukrainian cities have been regularly targeted by Russian missile and drone strikes.
 The catastrophic destruction is vividly captured in the works of Kharkiv-based designer Andrey Goopsa.

 Andrey began his project even before Russia’s full-scale invasion of Ukraine, 'restoring' Pripyat to show how the city might have looked if not for the Chernobyl disaster.
-(He shares more details about this in an interview with our publication.)
 With extensive experience in creating realistic composite images, in February 2022, Andrii set out to show the world what Russia is doing to Ukraine’s peaceful cities.

 Kyiv city center before and after a Russian missile strike.